-This easy to fit, cost effective product can be fitted over existing air brick vents with no interruption to airflow.
+This easy-to-fit, cost-effective product can be fitted over existing air brick vents with no interruption to airflow.
 This easy-to-fit product has either a robust ABS plastic frame with a stainless steel mesh insert or a stainless steel frame and a stainless mesh insert and is fixed via the screw guide holes at the front.

 During the warmer months, common house mice are content to live outdoors, munching on cereal grains and seeds.
-But at the first sign of a cold snap they`ll scamper towards the comforts of the nearest human dwelling and find their way in.
+But at the first sign of a cold snap, they`ll scamper towards the comforts of the nearest human dwelling and find their way in.

 Once there, they will nibble at (but not necessarily consume) practically anything they can get their tiny teeth on, including lead, rubber, plastic and even some forms of concrete.
-This is because they have to gnaw all the time to keep their ever growing incisors trimmed to the right length.
+This is because they have to gnaw all the time to keep their ever-growing incisors trimmed to the right length.

-Any openings in your home that are wider than 6mm (a quarter of an inch) and you’re in trouble.
-Through a combination of squeezing and nibbling, the mice could well be moving in.
+Any openings in your home that are wider than 6mm (a quarter of an inch) and the trouble starts.
+Through squeezing and nibbling, the mice could well be moving in.

 How to Fix Air Vent Cover to your Brickwork